 Better Bankside is a Business Improvement District.
 Its job is to make Bankside a thriving place to work, live and visit.

-It is a non - profit company limited by guarantee, run by and for its members.
-It has no share capital.
-Any surpluses generated are reinvested into the company's services.
+We are a non - profit company limited by guarantee, run by and for our members.
+The company has no share capital, and any surpluses generated are reinvested into the company's services.

-In achieving its aims, Better Bankside seeks continually to hear the comments of the membership on its services.
-It seeks to do this in three main ways:
+In achieving its aims, Better Bankside continually seeks the comments of the membership on its services.
+We do this in three main ways:

-- Its board meets every six weeks to review progress
+- Our board meets every six weeks to review progress

 - Eight theme groups, meeting periodically, agree the elements of the programme